Burtchen/playlistmessage/README.md

 **I am done with my playlist message, can I un-authorize your application?**

 Sure!
-Revoking access will not delete any playlists, so you keep all your generated messages!
+Revoking access in your [account management](https://www.spotify.com/de/account/apps/) will not delete any playlists, so you keep all your generated messages!
 You can obviously delete them too if you want.

 **I have another question that's not on here.**